Stuts-tech/news_app/README.md

 # newsapp

-A flutter application with implements REST API
+A flutter application which implements REST API